arnaudroger/blog/20160718-TestingMultipleVersionLibrary.md

 and Here you go bob is your uncle you have a declarative way to run your test against multiple version of the same library.

+## What's next

+Also it works, the management of the url can become cumbersome when you need to have more library in the classpath.
+It is possible to give a list of class you want to be loaded from the classloader and write some code that will find where that class is loaded from.
+You might also need to exclude some class from that class loader, surefire create a big jar of everything and if you do url discovery it will pick that jar up and @Test will be in there.
+Then the runner won't recognize the @Test annotation on the class has they have different classe loader so you will need to exclude any junit class.

 ## ClassLoader leakage

 Some of the test might end up registering Class that reference the ClassLoader in a ThreadLocal making it reachable even